autonomical1/ObsidianBackup/10th Grade/AP Physics 2/Chapter 21.md

 - $V \propto \frac{1}{r}$
 - $V(r) = k_{E} \frac{q}{r}$
 - Net potential is a summation of all the charges

+**Connecting Potential and Field**:
+- Electric field at a point is perpendicular to the equipotential surface at that point.
 -